d-exclaimation/pioneer/Documentation/guides/advanced/faq.md

 #### Does Pioneer provide an [AsyncPubSub](/references/async-pubsub.md) that is backed by Redis?

 No, Pioneer only provide [AsyncPubSub](/references/async-pubsub.md), the in-memory implementation [PubSub](/references/protocols/#pubsub).
 However, Pioneer does export the [PubSub](/references/protocols/#pubsub) protocol to allow custom implemenation that have similar API with [AsyncPubSub](/references/async-pubsub.md).

+!!!success RedisPubSub
+Implementation of Redis backed [PubSub](/references/protocols/#pubsub) is available under the package [PioneerRedisPubSub](https://github.com/d-exclaimation/pioneer-redis-pubsub).
+Alternatively, you could build your own implementation using this [example](/guides/advanced/subscriptions/#redis-example) as a starting point.
+!!!

 [!ref PubSub as a protocol](/guides/advanced/subscriptions/#pubsub-as-protocol)